 Raytheon Technologies (RTX) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the an aerospace and defense company had gained 24.88% in the past month.
-In that same time, the Aerospace sector gained 23.35%, while the S&P 500 gained 12.12%.
+Prior to today's trading, shares of the an aerospace and defense company had gained 12.39% over the past month.
+This has lagged the Aerospace sector's gain of 19.68% and outpaced the S&P 500's gain of 5.42% in that time.

-RTX will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.73, down 62.37% from the prior-year quarter.
+Investors will be hoping for strength from RTX as it approaches its next earnings release.
+In that report, analysts expect RTX to post earnings of $0.73 per share.
+This would mark a year-over-year decline of 62.37%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.24 billion, down 16.94% from the year-ago period.

 RTX's full-year Zacks Consensus Estimates are calling for earnings of $2.78 per share and revenue of $64.28 billion.
 These results would represent year-over-year changes of -66.34% and -16.56%, respectively.

-It is also important to note the recent changes to analyst estimates for RTX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for RTX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 RTX is currently sporting a Zacks Rank of #4 (Sell).

-Digging into valuation, RTX currently has a Forward P/E ratio of 25.6.
-Its industry sports an average Forward P/E of 36.14, so we one might conclude that RTX is trading at a discount comparatively.
+In terms of valuation, RTX is currently trading at a Forward P/E ratio of 26.25.
+This represents a discount compared to its industry's average Forward P/E of 38.43.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.